Keyboard shortcuts

 Remote file access

-It is possible to start Surfer in server mode on a different computer and then connect to that computer to avoid downloading/copying large waveform files.
+It is possible to run a remote Surfer server, called Surver, on a different computer and then connect to that computer to avoid downloading/copying large waveform files.
+Only the requested information will be transferred.

 Surver